openspaceaarhus/PhotonSaw/firmware/lpc1769/readme.txt

   gdb.cfg: Configuration file loaded by gdb (use make gdb once openocd is started)

   makefile: Do not run this manually, include it from the application specific directories

+*** TODO ***

+Each UART should have a circular receive and transmit buffer.

+Block only when writing to a full buffer.

+Flow control on usbcdc?